 Always use a fuse of the specified rating and never use a substitute object in place of the proper fuse.
-An improper fuse or a substitute object can cause damage to the electrical system.
+An improper fuse or a substitute object can cause damage to the electrical system, which could lead to a fire.

-- 3. Turn the key to the "ON" position and turn on the electrical circuits to check if the devices operate. - 4.
-If the fuse immediately blows again, have an authorized ARGO dealer check the electrical system.
+- 3. Turn the key to the "ON" position and turn on the electrical circuits to check if the devices operate. - If the fuse immediately blows again, have an authorized ARGO dealer check the electrical system.